abdullah-erturk/Encryption-Decryption-Tool/README.md

 <details>

-### ATTENTION You cannot decrypt a file you encrypted with v1 with v2.
-Take precautions.
+### ATTENTION A file encrypted with v1 cannot be decrypted with v2.
+Take your precautions.

 This program allows you to easily perform file encryption and decryption operations.
 You can securely encrypt your files and decrypt them whenever you need.